darrio-dk/quiz-game/README.md

 ## Testing
 ----
 - This game was tested on diffrent browsers: Chrome, Samsung, Firefox, Safari.
-- I confirm that the quiz corret answers are always correct.
+- I confirm that the quiz correct answers are always accurate.
 - I confirm that text are readable and easy to understand.
 - I confirm that colours and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.
 - This site was tested on Android and Apple devices and works perfectly.